ArianLust/NSMB-MarioVSLuigi-SoundMod/README.md

 Includes all SFXs Music etc. on a way better sounding quality!

-# PLEASE CREDIT ME IF YOUR GOING TO USE THE SOUNDS!!!
+# PLEASE (EXTRA) CREDIT ME IF YOUR GOING TO USE THE SOUNDS!!!

 ## Download